-15. Children requiring mental health support
+21. Children requiring mental health support

 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
-We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect of exploitation.
+We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.
+Schools should insert here detail about their whole school approach and links to school policy/system/processes for identifying possible mental health problems which include escalation routes and referral and accountability systems along with details of who the names senior mental health lead is.